How to Report Crypto on Taxes – Easy Guide for the US [2023]

 In the US, you need to report your capital gains/losses from your crypto trading while including that information on the right tax forms.

-You need to determine your crypto gains/losses and separate them by short-term (holding crypto for less than 12 months before selling) and long-term (holding crypto for over 12 months before selling) gains in your form.
+You need to determine your crypto gains/losses and separate them by short-term (holding crypto for 12 months or less before selling) and long-term (holding crypto for over 12 months before selling) for reporting in your tax form.

 Your gains/losses would then have to be reported on Form 8949 and Schedule D. CoinTracking can help you include this information in the right tax reports.